-"In some districts, we are the only legal aid service provider," the help of this organization." said ULS CEO Moses Okwalinga.
-"Without our presence there, In 2022, through the clinics, 34 complainants recovered 154 acres of disputed land and 10 more received monetary people would be hopeless, because most people can't afford basic legal services." compensation.
+"In some districts, we are the only legal aid service provider," said ULS CEO Moses Okwalinga.
+"Without our presence there, people would be hopeless, because most people can't afford basic legal services."

 In 2022, with IDLO support, the ULS clinics provided access to free legal advice and representation to 10,423 vulnerable justice seekers.
 As a result of these services, 956 people secured timely and cost-effective remedies through mediation, plea bargaining, police bonds, bail and/or quick-win sessions designed to resolve non-contentious cases within a pre-determined timeframe.
 During the same period, 163 civil cases were concluded through litigation.